clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 I’ve much to learn from my companions.
 About bravery, heroism, and the like.
 I want to be brave like him.
 Like you before-

 Clio then asked if we could get Anora’s opinion on the matter.
 Vaevictus brought out Anora.
 She is a beautiful girl, and yet had a very resolute look upon her face.
 Wisdom beyond her years.
 She told us simply that her sacrifice will save the city, so it needed to be done.
 Torrag stepped forward and said what we were all thinking.
 He said that Anora’s sacrifice will not matter.
-Amalj’aa will use this as precedence that the God King can be controlled by threat alone.
+Amalj’aa will use this as a demonstration that the God King can be controlled by threat alone.
 Anora could die now, and the rest of the city will burn when Amalj’aa makes his next demand.
 The God King was weak.

 Briar had an idea.
 She asked if we could negotiate with the League of Storms about having our group, the heroes of prophesy and the Oracle’s chosen, defend her.
 Surely Amalj’aa would concede to this if we offered ourselves up as sacrifices with Anora, but had the chance to fight against the basilisks.